rafa-garcia/bashlight/README.md

-  -set <percentage>        Sets each backlight brightness to the specified level -inc <percentage>        Increases brightness by the specified amount -dec <percentage>        Decreases brightness by the specified amount -device <name>           Apply the operation to the given device only -kbd                     Control keyboard backlights instead of displays -time <milliseconds>     Duration of transition to new value.
+  -set <percentage>        Sets each backlight brightness to the specified level -inc <percentage>        Increases brightness by the specified amount -dec <percentage>        Decreases brightness by the specified amount -save                    Save the current brightness of each output -restore                 Restore the last saved brightness -device <name>           Apply the operation to the given device only -kbd                     Control keyboard backlights instead of displays -time <milliseconds>     Duration of transition to new value.
 Default is 200